ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Package design

 \textbf{Principle 1: Complementarity}

-TSQCA builds upon, rather than replaces, existing QCA packages.
+ThS-QCA builds upon, rather than replaces, existing QCA packages.
 It uses the \texttt{truthTable()} and \texttt{minimize()} functions provided by the \texttt{QCA} package \citep{thiem2013, dusa2019} directly, adding a new layer of threshold exploration.
 This design ensures:

 \begin{itemize} \item Consistency with QCA methodology is ensured \item Automatic benefits from \texttt{QCA} package updates (algorithm improvements, etc.) \item Output format is familiar to QCA users \end{itemize}